-Here we have put together the answers to some typical questions that prospective students in the Faculty of Agricultural and Environmental Sciences often ask:
+Below are answers to some frequently asked questions from prospective students in the Faculty of Agricultural and Environmental Sciences.

 Where is Macdonald Campus situated and what is it like?